 Like any other insured service, ambulance transports will be subject to the deductible in your plan.

 Most insurance providers typically reimburse Heart to Heart for a large percentage of the cost of the ambulance transport (this is mainly determined by the specifics of the plan and the premiums paid by the insured).
 The remainder is the patient's responsibility.

-If you anticipate requiring the services of a private ambulance firm and are unclear about whether or not your transport will be covered, you should call your insurance provider directly and ask them.
+Suppose you anticipate requiring the services of a private ambulance firm and are unclear about whether or not insurance will cover your transport.
+In that case, you should call your insurance provider directly and ask them.